codr4life/snabl/README.md

 ```

 #### Function
 Snabl embraces but does not mandate functional programming.
 It supports first class functions, pattern matching, cheap lambdas and tail recursion.
-The following example implements a tail recursive fibonacci, `recall!` jumps to the start of the current function or lambda.
+The following example implements a tail recursive fibonacci.

 ```
 func: my-fib<Int Int Int> {